Springfield model 1873

-The Model 1873 was the fifth variation of the Allin trapdoor design, and was named for its hinged breechblock, which opened like a trapdoor.
+The Model 1873 was the fifth variation of the Erskine S. Allin trapdoor breechblock design.
 The infantry rifle model featured a 325/8-inch (829 mm) barrel, while the cavalry carbine used a 22 in barrel.
 It was superseded by an improved model, the Springfield Model 1884, also in .45-70 caliber.

 Selection process

-In 1872–1873 a military board, headed by Brigadier-General Alfred H. Terry, conducted an examination and trial of 99 rifles from several domestic and foreign manufacturers including those from Springfield, Sharps, Peabody, Whitney, Spencer, Remington, and Winchester pursuant to the selection of a breech-loading system for rifles and carbines for the U.S. Military.
+From 1872 to 1873, a military board headed by Brigadier-General Alfred H. Terry conducted an examination and trial of 99 rifles from several domestic and foreign manufacturers, including those from Springfield, Sharps, Peabody, Whitney, Spencer, Remington, and Winchester, pursuant to the selection of a breech-loading system for rifles and carbines for the U.S. Military.
 The trials included tests for accuracy, dependability, rate-of-fire, and ability to withstand adverse conditions.
-Both single shot and magazine equipped systems were considered but, at the time, the single shot was deemed to be more reliable.
-Firing tests were held at the Springfield Armory and Governor's Island where the average rate of fire for the Springfield was 8 rounds per minute for new recruits and 15 rounds per minute for experienced soldiers.
+Both single-shot and magazine fed systems were considered but, at the time, the single-shot was deemed to be more reliable and cheaper to mass-produce.
+Firing tests were held at the Springfield Armory and Governor's Island, where the average rate of fire for the Springfield was 8 rounds per minute for new recruits and 15 rounds per minute for experienced soldiers.
 The board recommended "No. 99 Springfield" which became the Model 1873.